Kubernetes Overview for MariaDB Users

 For more information, see Controllers in the Kubernetes documentation.

 The control plane consists of the following components.

 For more information about the control plane, see Control Plane Components in Kubernetes documentation.

-An API Server exposes API function both internally and externally.
-It is essential to coordinate Kubernetes components so that they react to nodes change of state, and it allows the user to send commands.
+An API Server exposes API functions both internally and externally.
+It is essential to coordinate Kubernetes components so that they react to node's change of state, and it allows the user to send commands.

 The default implementation of the API Server is kube-apiserver.
 It is able to scale horizontally and to balance the load between its instances.